The value of the language industry

 The global travel and tourism industry is the largest industry worth over 7 trillion US dollars, with France, the US, Spain, China and Italy being the most visited countries.
 Of course, in order to attract as many visitors as possible, tourism boards, hotels, attractions, airlines and many others in the tourism industry need to spend a significant amount of time creating promotional tourism materials.

-As over 80% of holidays are booked online, it’s vital that travel- and accommodation-booking platforms as well as promotional material such as website copy, adverts and reviews are available to everyone.
+As over 80% of holidays are booked online, it’s vital that booking platforms as well as promotional material such as website copy, adverts and reviews are available to everyone.
 High-quality translation is key to making that happen.

 Tourism attractions require language services to cater for inbound visitors too.
-Imagine a museum promoting a new exhibition and a guided tour for Chinese speakers in Chinese on its website, gaining lots of Chinese visitors, and then offering English-only versions of the exhibition text and guided tour.
-In this instance, the museum has the option of having guidebooks translated or even just a handout, or having audio guides recorded in different languages, even interpreters for large group tours, so visitors really make the most out of their visit and return leaving positive reviews or recommending it to others.
+Imagine if a museum promotes a new exhibition and a guided tour for Chinese speakers in Chinese on its website.
+They then gain lots of Chinese visitors but only offer English versions of the exhibition text and guided tour.
+In this instance, the museum has several options to ensure visitors really make the most out of their visit and return leaving positive reviews or recommending it to others.
+They could translate their guidebooks or even just a leaflet or they could record audio guides in different languages.
+They could even book interpreters to assist visitors on large group tours.

-The worrying decline in language-learning will lead to a huge shortage of translators, interpreters and language teachers in the near future, which will then lead to a lack of support in the automotive and tourism industries.
-More needs to be done to promote language-learning in schools to keep it on the curriculum, which will ensure there is a future generation of linguists who can keep the other industries afloat.
+The worrying decline in language-learning will lead to a huge shortage of translators, interpreters and language teachers.
+This will then lead to a lack of support in the automotive, tourism and other industries.
+We need to do more to promote language-learning in schools!
+We need to ensure there is a future generation of linguists who can keep other industries afloat.

 Andiamo! specialises in providing translation, interpreting and subtitling services for the automotive and tourism industries.
-If you’d like a quote, please call us on 08450 345677 or email firstname.lastname@example.org and we’d be happy to help.
+If you’d like a quote, please call us on 08450 345677 or email us and we’ll be happy to help.